josephrmartinez/nineideasfrontend/README.md

 # nineideas frontend README

 [**nineideas.net**](https://nineideas.net/) is a minimalist social network and micro-blogging platform that encourages users to develop a habit of coming up with new ideas each day.
 The goal is to maintain a daily streak of developing nine ideas on a new topic every day.

-This project is part of a MERN (MongoDB, Express.js, React, Node.js) application.
+This repo is the frontend of a MERN (MongoDB, Express.js, React, Node.js) application.

 View a short video demo of the site: